SEAL carrier operates in three modes; surface, semi-submerged and submerged.

 - Host platform for autonomous underwater vehicles

 - A built in breathing system adds extra safety for the divers and enables an extended underwater range

 - Several quick mounts for a variety of weapon systems transforms the craft in to a combat craft

 On board sensors and navigation systems work together to provide safe transit and accurate positioning day and night, above or below the surface of the water, regardless of vehicle speed or environmental conditions.

-In addition to divers and their personal equipment, SEAL Carrier accommodates additional mission equipment such as sensor - and radio equipment, ammunition and explosives, survival equipment and supplies.
+In addition to divers and their personal equipment, SEAL Carrier accommodate additional mission equipment such as sensor and radio equipment, ammunition and explosives, survival equipment and supplies.
 For operations requiring extended range, the craft can carry additional fuel stored in a separate fuel tank or additional battery packs.

 |Dimensions||Weight||Crew (Max)||Diesel engine||Fuel capacity (installed bag)||Thrusters||Battery pack (basic system)|

 |Length - 10.45m||4300kg||2 pilot + 6 divers||257 kW (350 hp)||360 | (300kg)||2 x 10 kW||LiPo (38kWh)|

 |Beam - 2.21m||Semi-submerged to 10m depth - 30 s|